 Financial instruments, which potentially subject the Company to concentrations of credit risk, consist of cash and money market accounts.
-As of December 31, 2022, the Company's cash and money market accounts were held by one financial institution in the U.S. and one financial institution in the U.K. At times, the Company's deposits held in the U.S. and U.K. may exceed the Federal Depository Insurance Corporation and Financial Services Compensation Scheme, respectively, insured limits.
+As of December 31, 2023, the Company's cash, cash equivalents, and marketable securities were held by four financial institutions in the U.S. and one financial institution in the U.K. At times, the Company's deposits held in the U.S. and U.K. may exceed the respective insured limits of the Federal Depository Insurance Corporation and Financial Services Compensation Scheme.